Awelson/MathBlog/_posts/2021-08-15-welcome-to-jekyll.markdown

 Notice that \\( c-1 \\) cannot be an upper bound of \\( \mathbb{N} \\) since \\( c \\) is the *least* upper bound of \\( \mathbb{N} \\).
 This means that there exists an \\( n\in \mathbb{N} \\) such that \\( c-1<n \\).
 In other words, \\( c<n+1 \\), but \\( n+1 \\) is a natural number (obviously), this tells us that \\( c \\) fails to be an upper bound of \\( \mathbb{N} \\), this is a contradiction. \\( \Box \\).

 Although the Archemedean Property itself is obvious and straightforward, it is integral in the proofs of some less obvious facts.
 For instance, it leads to the proof that a rational number exists between any two distinct real numbers.
-This will require some prep work.
+This will require a bit of prep work.